gianordoli/snd-html-css-workshop/README.md

 # SND 2018 NYC Workshop: Advancing your HTML and CSS skills

+As new CSS technologies emerge, editorial designers working on the web now have a pretty comprehensive set of tools to produce quality layout.
+In this workshop we will take a look into how some CSS tricks can advance your storytelling skills.

+## Audience
+Digital designers working in the editorial field or generally interested in layout and news.

+**Prior knowledge:** basic Html and CSS.

+## Expectations

+This workshop will focus on small code snippets you can use to improve your digital designs.
+Because we won't be dealing with the maintenance of a large stylesheet system, we won't go over typical production code features such as:

+* SASS, LESS, and other CSS extensions
+* Prefixing
+* Naming conventions
+* ...?

+## Draft

+### Basic tricks
 * Drop Caps (::first-letter)
 * Quotes and optical alignment (negative indent)